krishnajhapate/skillswap-frontend/README.md

 ## Contributing

-Learn Bloom is an open source project, and contributions of any kind are welcome and appreciated.
+Skill Swap is an open source project, and contributions of any kind are welcome and appreciated.
 Open issues, bugs, and feature requests are all listed in the [issues](https://github.com/mukulrajpoot262610/learnbloom-frontend-hackathon/issues) tab if any.

 Feel free to make feature requests.
 Easy bugs and features will be tagged with the `good first issue` label.